About the NSW Education Program on FGM/C

 Information for Community

-The Program works directly with communities’ living in NSW, who are from countries where FGM/C is practiced.
+The Program works directly with women living with FGM/C and communities in NSW, who are from countries where FGM/C is practiced.

 Community Education Program

-Our main education strategy is the Bilingual Community Education Program (BCEP), which is run by peer educators and community leaders.
-We work closely to plan and deliver health education and prevention activities, including emerging health needs identified by the community.
+We work closely with peer educators and community leaders to plan and deliver health education and prevention activities, including emerging health needs identified by the community.

-- talk openly about their bodies and health without being judged
+- A place to talk openly about their bodies and health without being judged

-- learn practical ways to protect, support and improve their own health and the wellbeing of their families.
+- An opportunity to learn practical ways to protect, support and improve their own health and the wellbeing of their families.

 Sessions are offered in English or community languages and cover the following topics: